-The library has 12 public computers for adults, 4 public computers for tweens, and 3 public computers for kids and teens.
+The library has 15 public computers for adults, 4 public computers for tweens, and 3 public computers for teens.
 Patrons are allowed one 90-minute session each day.
 Printing is 10 cents per page for black and white, and 25 cents per page for color.
 You must have a library card in good standing to log on to the computers.
 Out-of-town visitors may obtain a guest pass for one 60-minute session daily.
 All computer users are expected to comply with our Computer Use Policy.

 Headphones and media card readers are available for check-out.
 These are for in-library use only.

 Wireless printing is available for laptop users running Mac OS X or Windows.

 Microsoft Access 2013 (Database)

 Photoscape (Phot/Graphics tool)